techwraith/ribcage-preview/README.md

 You can disable sourcemaps with `--no-debug`

 #### `client-jsx` or `s`
-If the entry file is `.jsx`, client-side js will not be served unless this flag is passed.
+If the entry file is `.jsx`, client-side js will not be served unless this flag is passed. `react` needs to be installed in `node_modules` in the cwd.

 ### `react-router` or `r`
 If passed, the index file should pass a routes object for react-router instead of a component.
-This turns on `spaMode` so that both the server and the client render the same routes.
+This turns on `spaMode` so that both the server and the client render the same routes. `react-router` needs to be installed `node_modules` in cwd.

 ```sh